Academic Eligibility Policy

 Removing AB or IN Grades

-For information about completing courses with grades of AB (absent from the final examination) or IN (incomplete), see the grading system information above, immediately preceding this section on academic eligibility.
+For information about completing courses with grades of AB (absent from the final examination) or IN (incomplete), see the grading system information.